karlproject/karldocs/hosting/virtualmachines.rst

   will be setup on up to 3 other instances: ``osf-test2`` and ``osf-test3``.

-- We might, via MultiKARL, have many staging customers on one staging instance.
+- We might, via karlserve, have many staging customers on one staging instance.
 So there might be ``osf-test1`` and ``anothercustomer-test1``.
 These will be the same branch.